tgnemecek/core-website/src/collections/pages/leading.md

     implementation.
-We provide proven diagnostics to set a clear trajectory, plus pragmatic tools that align and connect the dots of all efforts so you create a new level of effectiveness, healthy balance, ease, and success for yourself, your teams, and your business.
+We provide proven diagnostics to set a clear trajectory, plus pragmatic tools that align and connect the dots of all efforts so you create a new level of effectiveness, healthy balance, ease, and success for your business, teams, and yourself.

     **FOR FREE:**